Manolo2014/AutomationExample/README.md

 You need to download and set webdriver.chrome.driver property in application.properties file with driver binary path.

 Please refer questions to https://qmetry.github.io/qaf/

+the URL that this is testing is: https://qmetry.github.io/qaf/latest/docs.html

+This is the maven command I am using to run these tests:

+mvn clean test -PLocalRunningTests -Denv.baseurl=https://qmetry.github.io/qaf/latest/docs.html -Ddriver.name=remotechromeDriver